wazuh/wazuh-documentation/source/migrating-from-ossec/ossec-agent.rst

    $ cp -p /var/ossec_backup/etc/client.keys /var/ossec/etc/
    $ cp -p /var/ossec_backup/queue/rids/* /var/ossec/queue/rids/

-There have been some syntax changes, and new settings, incorporated to ``agent.conf`` file.
-Please review this file manually in order to import your previous configuration.
+There have been some syntax changes and new settings incorporated into the ``agent.conf`` file.
+Make sure to review this file manually in order to import your previous configuration.
 More specifically, one of the changes is the configuration stanza for the communication with the manager:

 .. code-block:: xml